vinaydhegde/testdriven-site/src/_posts/blog/2018-02-19-building-a-concurrent-web-scraper-with-python-and-selenium.md

 keywords: "web scraping, python, multiprocessing, scraping, crawling, web crawling, selenium, concurrency, webdriver"
 image: /assets/img/blog/web_scraper_python_selenium.png
 image_alt: python and selenium
+blurb: This is a quick post that looks at how to speed up a simple, Python-based web scraping and crawling script with parallel processing via the multiprocessing library.
+We'll also break down the script itself and show how to test the parsing functionality.
 date: 2018-02-19
 ---